zcxyUBC/zcxy_hmpg/README.md

 ## Introduction
 Welcome!
 My name is Zou Chenxuanyin, and I am a PhD student in the Chemical and Biological Engineering Department at University of British Columnbia, Vancouver, BC, Canada.

 My research interests focus on multiobjective optimization, semi-infinite programming, and optimal control.
 I am devoted to handling multiobjective optimization problems with inequality path constraints in non-linear dynamic systems.
 Furthermore, I have a broad knowledge of multiobjective methods.
 I am currently trying to incorporate parallel and distributed computation into my research to intensify the power of algorithms to solve large-scale and complicated problems and improve efficiency.
-Feel free to look at https://zcxyubc.github.io/zcxyUBC/ to learn more!
+Feel free to look at [My Research](https://zcxyubc.github.io/zcxyUBC/research) to learn more!

 ## Education